By Sakshi Vaya

 Almost all of the food waste in the United States makes its way not to a recycling machine like the Grind2Energy system, but rather to a landfill.
 It is a common misconception that food waste that reaches landfills decomposes there and thus causes no damage.
 In reality, food in open landfills rots over long periods, releasing greenhouse gases like methane and mixing with other toxic substances seeping into the soil.

 Food waste is also an enemy of recycling.
 Like the U of I campus, many municipalities around the country have a two-bin system of segregating waste into recyclable and non-recyclable components.
-With this system, wastes like plastic bottles, metal cans, paper, and cardboard can be diverted from the landfill and recycled instead.
+With this system, rubbish like plastic bottles, metal cans, paper, and cardboard can be diverted from the landfill and recycled instead.
 But there is a lack of education surrounding the proper segregation of waste.
 Many of us throw plastic and cardboard containers with food waste straight into recycling bins.
 Oil, water and other substances from such containers leak and contaminate other recyclable materials in the bin, ruining them for recycling.

 To better understand this recycling-and-food-waste conundrum, I visited the Waste Transfer Facility on the U of I campus.
 There I saw with my own eyes the foul mix of things people throw into recycling bins, from used tissue paper to bad coffee to oily takeout that someone forgot to eat, all mixed with cups, cardboard, and paper.
 The contents of recycling containers are extremely contaminated, primarily by food waste, to the extent that only 30% of all potential recyclables are actually salvaged.